Acts of the Apostles

 Chapter Overview

 In Chapter Six Luke recounts the conflict between Hellenized Jews and Hebraic Jews over distribution of charity to widows and the appointment of seven men to oversee this ministry.
-The narrative continues with the ministry of Stephen in Jerusalem and the opposition of expatriate Jews from the Diaspora.
+The narrative continues with the ministry of Stephen in Jerusalem synagogues and the opposition of expatriate Jews from the Diaspora.
+Adversaries laid hands on him and forcibly took him to the ruling council to make false accusations against him.
+Luke ends the chapter noting that Stephen's countenance displayed his innocence.

 Chapter Outline